Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 The group photographing puffins at Grímsey island

-I visit all the churches I come across on my travels in Iceland and was happy to be able to visit the church in Grímsey, which was built of driftwood back in 1867.
+I visit all the churches I come across on my travels in Iceland, and was happy to be finally able to visit the church in Grímsey, which was built from driftwood in 1867.

 On the way to the church, the road lies close to the nesting areas of the Arctic tern, which fearlessly attacked me over and over again the whole way to the church.